elmunoz42/universal-analytics-jupyter-notebook/README.md

 ## Data Analysis
 The Jupyter notebooks demonstrate various analyses, including:

-Trend analysis of key metrics over time
+- Trend analysis of key metrics over time
-Comparison of different traffic sources
+- Comparison of different traffic sources
-Visualization of user engagement metrics
+- Visualization of user engagement metrics
-Correlation analysis between different data points

 ## Customization
 You can easily extend the analysis by adding new Jupyter notebooks or modifying the existing ones.
 The consolidated dataset provides a solid foundation for a wide range of analytical approaches.